If you look at the year 2015, one thing will surprise you:

 This is not a list with random Mac games released this year.
 This is a list with the Top Mac games released in 2015.
 It’s the quality of these games that is truly impressing.

 To make this huge list easier to follow, I’ll split these 38 games in two parts.
-First, I’ll give you the 2015’s best Mac games so far and then the most anticipated ones:
+First, I’ll give you 2015’s best Mac games so far followed by the most anticipated ones:

 Feeling like a game was left out?
 Let me know in the comments section.